What is the average group size?

 I suffer from fear of heights.
 Will I be okay?

 Yes.
 There are routes with little or no exposure to heights.

 Are there routes suitable for children?

-Can we take the cable car up and walk down?
+Can we take the cable car up and hike down?

-Sure, but this is not really recommended.
-Two reasons: one, it doesn’t give you a sense of achievement; and two, having seen the view, there’s no climax anymore – no goal to spur you on – which makes the descent feel like a pointless plod.
-Also, hiking down might be easier on the lungs, but can be tough on the knees and often requires more technical footwork and a greater sense of balance.
+Yes, but it is not recommended.
+Firstly, hiking down doesn’t give you a sense of achievement.
+And secondly, having seen the views from the summit makes the descent feel like a pointless plod.
+Also, hiking down might be easier on the lungs, but can be tough on the knees and often requires more balance.